Regression Discontinuity Designs Under Interference: Estimation

-Here, dependence in observed outcomes may arise through $G_i$, as units can have overlapping interference sets.
-Additionally, the score and error terms may be correlated, as linked observations tend to be more similar in networks \citep{mcpherson2001}.
-We model this dependence using \emph{dependency neighborhoods}, determined by the network $\bm{A}$.
+Here, dependence may arise through $G_i$ due to overlapping interference sets and through scores and error terms correlated over the network.
+We model this dependence for the collection of random variables $\big\{(\{Y_i(d,g)\}_{d,g}, X_i, \pscore, D_i, G_i)\}_{i =1}^n$ using \emph{dependency neighborhoods}, determined by the network $\bm{A}$\footnote{Under our model-based perspective outcome, scores and treatments are sampled from a data-generating distribution conditional on $\bm{A}$.
+Given the deterministic assignment rule, the randomness of the treatment thus arises from the randomness of the score.}.
 The dependency neighborhood of a unit $i$ is a collection of indices of observations potentially dependent on observation $i$.
 Formally, a collection of random variables $\{Z_i\}_{i = 1}^n$ has dependency neighborhoods $\bm{N}_{i} \subseteq \{1,...,n\}$, $i = 1,\ldots, n$, if $i \in \bm{N}_{i}$, and $Z_i$ is independent of $\{Z_j\}_{j \notin \bm{N}_{i,n}}$ \citep{ross11}.

 \begin{assumption}[Dependency neighborhoods] $\big\{(\{Y_i(d,g)\}_{d,g}, X_i, \pscore, D_i, G_i)\}_{i =1}^n$ has dependency neighborhoods $\bm{N}_{i} \subseteq \{1,...,n\}$, $i=1,\ldots,n$, where $\bm{N}_i$ is a function of $\bm{A}$. \end{assumption} Letting $O_i = (Y_i, X_i, \pscore, D_i, G_i)$ be the observed data for unit $i= 1,...,n$, then, under Assumption \ref{ass:dependencyneighborhood}, $\{O_i\}_{i=1}^n$ also has a dependency neighborhood $\bm{N}_i$ .
 Dependency neighborhoods can be represented by a \emph{dependency graph} $\bm{W}$, a binary $n\times n$ matrix with entry $W_{ij} = 1$ if $j \in \bm{N}_{i}$ and $W_{ij} = 0$ otherwise.
 The dependency graph determines the amount of independent information available in the data as by construction, for any two disjoint subsets $I_1, I_2 \subseteq \{1,...,n\}$ where $W_{ij} = 0$ for all $i \in I_1$ and $j \in I_2$ we have $\{O_i : i \in I_1\} \indep \{O_j : j \in I_2\}$.